 There are super low tech options, like making them with chicken wire or hardware cloth.
 I’ve worked with these before and there are a number of drawbacks that made them less palatable to us.
 We do like the mobility and flexibility of wire fence compost bins, though.

 After quite a bit of research, we settled on the GeoBin solution.

 Patrick over at OYR Frugal & Sustainable Organic Gardening really turned us onto them.
 Here’s Patrick’s video on his use of the GeoBin compost solution.

 The thing we liked most was that the GeoBin solution was extremely scalable.
 If we undersized our system, or needed more capacity in the future, it was as simple as adding more units.

 For $35, we could easily add another 216 gallons of compost storage space at any time.
-That was huge for us and definitely isn’t out of the ballpark expensive.
+That was huge for us and the great news is they aren’t out of the ballpark expensive.
+(Definitely cheaper than wood!)

 The GeoBin is both relatively inexpensive and also very efficient at composting.
 The design promotes high air circulation within the compost pile, which is a huge benefit in the composting process.

 Setting up Geobin compost piles is really easy to do.

 While you can use the GeoBin’s without posts, the addition of support posts really just makes things easier.
 Call it a composting comfort.